-Hutchinson, a Republican, was the representative for Arkansas’s 3rd congressional district from 1997 to 2001.
+Hutchinson was the representative for Arkansas’s 3rd congressional district and was a Republican.
+He served from 1997 to 2001.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hutchinson is shown as a purple triangle. (analysis methodology)
+Hutchinson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hutchinson sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Law (15%) Economics and Public Finance (15%) Commerce (13%) Crime and Law Enforcement (11%) Labor and Employment (9%) Science, Technology, Communications (9%) Social Welfare (8%)

 - H.R.
 2019 (107th): Preserve Charitable Giving Act

 - H.R.
 1875 (107th): To amend the Violence Against Women Act of 2000 by expanding the …